-Why We Need to Teach the Art of the Question
+Why We Need to re-teach the Art of the Question

-Recent analyses of how people interact with AI tools like ChatGPT reveal a striking pattern: most queries begin with “What” or “How,” while far fewer begin with “Why,” “Who,” or “Where.”
+Recent large-scale research into how people interact with ChatGPT suggests a striking pattern: an OpenAI/NBER study (September 2025) found that around three-quarters of conversations focus on practical guidance, seeking information, and writing.
+Many prompts, in other words, are framed around immediate utility—finding out what something is, how something works, or how a task can be completed.
 This seemingly superficial observation points to something deeper: the shape of our questions is shaping the structure of our thinking—and revealing a great deal about the way we teach, learn, and imagine the future.

-As an educator and researcher, currently developing cross-disciplinary learning models at Wellington College Bangkok and pursuing doctoral work on From Silos to Synthesis: Reintroducing Cross-Disciplinary Learning in Secondary Education, I’ve become increasingly concerned by what this linguistic pattern implies.
-It reflects an educational culture that prizes outcomes over inquiry, answers over curiosity, and content over connection.
+As an educator and researcher currently developing cross-disciplinary learning models, I’ve become increasingly concerned by what this linguistic pattern implies.
+For me, it reflects a culture within education that prizes outcomes over inquiry, answers over curiosity, and content over connection.

 If we are to prepare students for a future that is not only AI-literate but also critically, ethically, and creatively fluent, we must return to one of the most fundamental intellectual tools we possess: the question.